Zytronium/aeroduel_backend/docs/API.md

 Registers that a plane is online.
 Called when a plane's ESP32 is powered on and the LoRa connects to the WiFi network.
-Returns the auth token the ESP32 will use for plane-specific requests.
+Registers/updates the plane in the in‑memory `planes` list.
+Generates and returns the auth token the ESP32 will use for plane-specific requests.

 **Request Body:**
 ```json